polidore/ss-angular/README.md

   });
 ```

 This is a controller for a form that asks the user for a username and password.
-It passes it to the server using the auth service and it awaits the response as a @$q@ promise.
+It passes it to the server using the auth service and it awaits the response as a `$q` promise.

-Find out if the user is logged in using @$scope.authenticated@:
+Find out if the user is logged in using `$scope.authenticated`:

 ```html
 <div ng-show="authenticated">